{{org_field_logo}}

 3.1 Ethical and Fair Recruitment Practices

 This means that: Only Home Office-approved routes and ethical recruitment agencies are used.
-No recruitment takes place from “red list” countries where health and care staffing shortages exist.
+We will not actively recruit from countries on the Code of Practice red list (and we will follow the Code’s approach for amber list countries), unless a permitted government-to-government agreement or other Code-compliant exception applies.
+We will document the rationale and the steps taken to ensure compliance for each campaign.
 No worker is charged recruitment fees or subject to unethical financial agreements.
 All job offers are clear, transparent, and legally binding.
 Workers receive fair wages and the same rights as UK-based staff.

 International recruits must have the appropriate right to work in the UK. {{org_field_name}} is a licensed sponsor under the Skilled Worker Visa route and adheres to all sponsorship requirements, including: Issuing Certificates of Sponsorship (CoS) to eligible candidates.
 Ensuring compliance with salary thresholds and job role eligibility.
 Keeping accurate records of all sponsored employees.
 Monitoring visa expiry dates and right-to-work status.
 Reporting any changes or breaches to UKVI.